higorts/EAGE_MinusCO2Challenge/README.md

 We don't actually know how each variable in the building of a **wind farm** project affects the final cost the wind farm.
 For example, water depth, number of turbines, capacity factor, nominal capacity.
 In order to propose a solution we need to better understand the data.

 ## The Methodology
-The collection of data came from this [4C's Global Offshore Wind Farm Database](https://www.4coffshore.com/windfarms/)
+The collection of data came from [4C's Global Offshore Wind Farm Database](https://www.4coffshore.com/windfarms/).
+We collected project's general characteristics such as turbine quantity, water depth, total cost of project, total power, etc. Our code is based on two steps:

+### Turbine Calculation
+Depending on the power demand